-Exposure to Scientific Theories Affects Women's Math Performance n 14 January 2005, Lawrence Summers, applies to them and hence are vulnerable to then president of Harvard University, speculated that one reason why women are underrepresented in science and engineering professions is because of a "different availability of aptitude at the high end" (1).
-These remarks were met with much outcry by some critics of President Summers, and social scientists were divided in their redifferences in math in the context of the nature-versusnurture debate is not new and remains contentious.
+Exposure to Scientific Theories Affects Women's Math Performance then president of Harvard University, speculated that one reason why women are underrepresented in science and engineering professions is because of a "different availability of aptitude at the high end" (1).
+These remarks were met with much outcry by some critics of President Summers, and social scientists were divided in their reaction to his comments.
+The question of sex regarding the source of gender differences in math differences in math in the context of the nature-versusnurture debate is not new and remains contentious.
 For this paper, we did not explore whether such innate sex differences exist.
 Instead, we investigated how women's math performance is affected by whether they are considering genetic or experiential accounts for the stereotype of women's underachievement in math.
 Such a question is and science education more after hearing manipulation. generally.